 Which Treatment Is Best for My Skin?

 Long story short: It all depends on your skin type and concerns.
 “It can be difficult to determine the best course of action, so it is always important to consult with a board certified dermatologist to discuss your concerns and treatment options,” Dr. Shah advises.

 If you have a darker skin tone, Dr. Shah warns that not all chemical peels and laser treatments are suitable for darker skin tones.
 Unsure of your situation?
 When in doubt, always consult a dermatologist.

-For hyperpigmentation, Dr. Shah recommends chemicals peels.
+For hyperpigmentation, Dr. Shah recommends a chemical peel.
 For textural changes, such as atrophic or indented scars, Dr. Shah finds laser skin treatments more beneficial.
 “However, a TCA chemical peel can also improve these acne scars,” she explains.
-“Often, combination approaches are needed, combining laser, peels, subcision and/or fillers.”
+“Often, combination approaches are needed, combining laser, peels, subcision, and/or fillers.”

 Dr. Shah advises against chemical peels and laser treatments if you: